-Selected Clients and Projects
+Selected Projects by Year

 Two projects were undertaken in 2017, neither of which will be detailed on other pages.
 For one, services were provided as Advisor to MariNova Consulting; this project is complete.
 The other prepared a briefing document for a government considering legislative reform; that project was completed in February of 2018.